-None of these are healthy responses.
-Let's talk about each, and then I'll share my recommendations...
+Neither are healthy responses.
+Let's talk about each.
+Then I'll share my recommendations.

-Each time you schedule to work on something, but then you ignore it when the time comes, you are practicing self-disrespect.
+Each time you plan to work on something, but ignore it when the time comes, you are unfortunately practicing self-disrespect.

-You know the project matters, and you planned to do it at this time.
-It's a subtle commitment or promise to yourself... which you then break.
+You know the project matters, and you planned to work on it at a specific time.
+It's a promise to yourself... which you then break.
 You wouldn't schedule with a client, and then just ignore the appointment, right?

 You are your most important client.

-How you treat your own promises to yourself, your own schedule, is either building your self-confidence and self-worth, or eroding it.
+How you treat the promises to yourself -- your own schedule -- is either building your self-trust… or eroding it.

 Make a decision that starting today, you will treat yourself like your most important client.

-Your own calendar is like the schedule of your highly-esteemed client.
+Your own calendar is like that schedule of your most-esteemed client.
 Give it the respect it deserves.
-When you make an appointment with yourself, look at it as important as any other client you have.

-Yes, you are welcome to move your own appointment around a bit if you need to, but to cancel it again and again is disrespectful to your own sense of self-esteem.
+Yes, you are welcome to reschedule with yourself if needed, but to cancel it again and again is highly disrespectful to your best client -- and your sense of self-trust.

-And, if you keep pushing back the work on that project, you'll either never do it, or you'll do it at the very last minute and miss out on the benefits of gradually working on it, letting your subconscious bring you better ideas.
+If you keep pushing back the work on that project, you'll either never do it, or you'll do it at the last minute and thereby, miss out on the benefits of gradually working on it and letting your subconscious develop the ideas over time.

 Another common response: